strapi/documentation/docs/developer-docs/latest/developer-resources/data-management.md

 The default `strapi import` command imports your content (entities and relations), files (assets), project configuration, and schemas.
 The `--exclude` option allows you to exclude content, files, and the project configuration by passing these items in a comma-separated string with no spaces between the types.
 You can't exclude the schemas, as schema matching is used for `strapi import`.

 ::: warning
-Any types excluded from the import will be deleted in your target instance.
-For example, if you exclude `config` the project configuration in your target instance will be deleted.
+Any types excluded from the import will be deleted in your destination instance.
+For example, if you exclude `config` the project configuration in your destination instance will be deleted.
 :::

 :::note